janhelberg/janhelberg.github.io/_posts/2023-08-24-Create_Test_Run.md

 categories: [Software, Devops, Test run]
 tags: [Software, Devops, TestRun, Postman, Association, Pipelines]
 ---
-## Why I needed to Create a Devops Test run programatically
+## Why I needed to Create a Devops Test run programmatically?
-We had Postman tests, these tests were run in a pipeline, We needed to report on the test cases that was run by assosiating the test runs to test cases\
+We had Postman tests, these tests were run in a pipeline, we needed to report on the test cases that was run by associating the test runs to test cases\
 **Note: Unfortunately, Postman does not provide a direct way to assign the value of a test assertion (pm.test) to a variable, The closest we can get is to set the value to passed if the test has run

-## Create a PAT token
+## Creating a PAT token
 A Personal Access Token (PAT) is a security token used to authenticate and authorize access to resources on online platforms or systems\
 We need a PAT token to talk to Devops.
-After creating a PAT token set the Authorization to Basic Auth, And add the token to the password field, no need for a username\
+After creating a PAT token set the Authorization to Basic Auth, and add the token to the password field, no need for a username\
 <a href="https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows#create-a-pat" target="_blank">Create a PAT</a>

 ## Test Points?